 You may take a deduction for the amount of premiums paid for Indiana partnership long-term care insurance.
+If you are a married individual filing separately, you may not claim a deduction for amounts paid by or on behalf of your spouse.
 Important.
 The Indiana partnership policy will have the following box of information on the outline of coverage, the application or on the front page of the policy.